adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 Anyway, once CTM determines its modern, the JS application starts and (attempts to) provide the enhanced experience.
 The emphasis on *browsers* as opposed to *features* more than suggests this technique is doomed from the start.
 And, inference is little better than User Agent sniffing.

-More specifically, CTM has the following significant issues:
+More specifically, CTM has the following important problems:

 **1. Detecting host objects like this is dangerous**. *H is for Host* explains why this is dangerous and how `isHostMethod` is your lifeline.